MicrosoftDocs/learn/learn-pr/azure/backup-restore-azure-sql/includes/4-long-term-retention-policies.md

 For example, data protection laws in at least one country/region where your retail organization operates require you to keep records of all customer transactions for five years.
 You need to ensure that you keep the data in Azure SQL Database, which underpins your enterprise resource planning (ERP) system, for at least that long.

-Here, you'll learn about long-term retention policies in Azure SQL Database and how to use them when you need backups kept for more than 35 days.
+Now, let's learn about long-term retention policies in Azure SQL Database and how to use them when you need backups kept for more than 35 days.

 ## Long-term backup retention policies